loliverhennigh/Phy-Net/README.md

 ## How to run

 Running the 2d simulations requires around 100 Gb of hard drive memory, a good gpu (currently using GTX 1080s), and 1 and a half days.
-The 3d simulations can take substantualy longer.
+The 3d simulations can take substantially longer.

 ### Generating Data